anirudhrathinam94/stuff/volunteering/01-basics/README.md

 Here .m2 is the local repository where maven keeps all the dependencies.
 This is great because if we already have a dependency that maven has already downloaded, it will not redownload it again.

 If you run mvn package, the jar is created in target with the name: App-1.0.jar.
 We can now run integration tests, verify, install and deploy our app.
+Similarly when you package a webapp a war file is created that includes things like web.xml and the web inf files.
+Note: web.xml does url mappings.
+Now we can use annotation based mapping instead.

+**install and deploy**

+mvn install basically just copies the jar file created in target file into the local .m2 repository.

 Testing - Junit, Mockito and unit/integration tests